MariuszFerdyn/k8s-ingress-modsecurity-waf-playground/README.md

 Replace `<INGRESS-IP>` with the actual external IP address of your ingress controller (check with `kubectl get ingress`).

+# Tests
+## Deploy contaner with python and connect to it interactyvly
+- kubectl run -it --rm python-interactive --image=python:3.11 --restart=Never -- bash

 ## Deploy Deny All Calico policy that block everythig
 - kubectl apply -f deny-all.yaml